-The first thing you need to do for yourself and your skin is to get a good night's sleep!
-I can't stress this enough!
+The first thing you need to do for yourself (and your skin) is to get a good night's sleep!
+We can't stress this enough.
 It's just really important.
 If you are getting fewer than 6 hours of sleep, it will show on your skin.
-A lot of people confirm that around two weeks after they improved their sleeping pattern they started noticing differences in their appearance.
-And, here is the evidence.
+Many people have confirmed that they started noticing differences in their appearance around two weeks after they improved their sleeping patterns.
+And here is the evidence.

-A study published in 2015 found that hydrolyzed collagen is, without doubt, an important weapon in the everyday fight against skin aging.Make your skin glow
+A study published in 2015 found that hydrolyzed collagen production is, without a doubt, an important weapon in the everyday fight against skin aging.

 Should we even mention dark circles?
 Chances are, you know this all too well.
 Give your skin a chance to show you how beautiful it can be - treat it to quality sleep on a regular basis.

-You may have woken up when you left the bed, but your body needs just a little more stimulation.
+You may have woken up when you left the bed, but your body needs a little more stimulation.

-Exercise helps the body de-stress which leads to fewer acne outbreaks.
+Exercise helps the body de-stress, which leads to fewer acne outbreaks.
 Additionally, physical activity increases blood circulation, which sends more oxygen to your skin cells and removes waste from them.